How to Rack Pool Balls Like a Pro | Blatt Billiards

 by Brian Roeder |

 There are different styles and ways to rack pool balls depending on the pool game or billiard game being played.
 Each game variation can have its own specific placement and method to rack the balls.
-For beginners, it is ideal to learn the proper racking for several pool game variations, including straight pool, eight ball, nine ball, and ten ball.

 What Is a Pool Rack?

-pool balls in triangle
+Pool balls in triangle.

-Pool racks come in two different configurations: triangle-shaped and diamond-shaped.
 The rack configuration you use will depend on the pool game you are playing.
-Pool racks are used with both pool balls and billiard balls.

 Why Does Racking the Balls Matter?